ST2Projects/ssh-sentinel-server/README.md

 ## Configuration

 Configuration is defined in the `config.json`.
 Properties are explained below.
-All paths are relative to the `resources` directory
+Full paths must be provided

 - `CAPrivateKey` - Name of the CA private key.
 The key must be unencrypted - a future enhancement will allow encrypted keys
 - `CAPublicKey` - Name of the CA public key.